kyle-lt/java-nativeimage/java-nativeimage-quarkus-restservice/README.md

 ## Run Code in JVM, Dev Mode

-From the base directory, run the following command:
+From the `$PROJECT_HOME/java-nativeimage-quarkus-restservice` directory, run the following command:

 ```bash
 mvn quarkus:dev